-Usually, I’m on the road short term for national gigs like Synthony and with L.A.B, to longer tours of Australia, South East Asia, America & Europe most recently with Sola Rosa.
+My touring history goes from being on the road short term for national gigs like Synthony and with L.A.B, to longer tours of Australia, South East Asia, America & Europe when I was working with Sola Rosa & Mark de Clive-Lowe.

 Hotels, being chauffeured, having your meals prepared & looking fabulous as you bring your music to foreign shores.